-- Current passport and any passport containing your current entry clearance visa; - Biometric Residence Permit (if you have one); - Cardiff University CAS statement. - Any document regarding academic progress that is listed on your CAS statement. - Tuition fee and accommodation receipts (if applicable). - Academic Technology Approval Scheme (ATAS) Certificate (if applicable); - Evidence that you have enough money to meet the maintenance requirements if you have been in the UK for less than 12 months.
+- Current passport and any passport containing your current entry clearance visa; - Biometric Residence Permit (if you have one); - Cardiff University CAS statement. - Any document regarding academic progress that is listed on your CAS statement. - Academic Technology Approval Scheme (ATAS) Certificate (if applicable); - Evidence that you have enough money to meet the maintenance requirements if you have been in the UK for less than 12 months.
 Please check Sections 9 and 10 of this guide to find out how much money you will need and which documents are required as proof that you have access to this money. - Financial sponsor permission to remain (if applicable) - Signed UKVI consent form- this will be generated during the visa application process.